HL7/fhir-shorthand/input/pagecontent/reference.md

 Slicing in FHIR requires authors to specify a [discriminator path, type, and rules].
 In addition, authors can optionally declare the slice as ordered or unordered (default: unordered), and/or provide a description.
 The meaning and values are exactly [as defined in FHIR](http://www.hl7.org/fhir/R4/profiling.html#discriminator).

-In FSH, authors must specify the slicing logic parameters using [structure definition escape (caret) syntax](#structure-definition-escape-paths).
+In FSH, authors must specify the slicing logic parameters using [StructureDefinition escape (caret) syntax](#structure-definition-escape-paths).
 The discriminator path identifies the element to be sliced, which is typically a multi-cardinality (array) element.
 The discriminator type

 **Example:**